If you’re wondering what there is to do at the Tower of London for kids, we can give you a clear answer. There’s plenty!

 Have you visited the Tower of London?

-If you’re looking for other things to do in London with children, check out my London section.
+If you’re looking for other things to do in London with children, check out my guide to what’s on in London.

 And if you’re interested in visiting London museums for kids, I’ve posted about the Science Museum and V&A here.